nshrivas-ai/ece5831-2025-final-project/README.md

-# Skin Cancer Classification Using CNNs
+# Skin Cancer Classification Using Convolutional Neural Networks

 Multi-class classification of 9 skin lesion types using deep learning with transfer learning and class imbalance handling.